MorrisMA/MiniCPU-S/README.md

-MiniCPU-S : A minimal CPU targeted at CPLDs using SPI memory and I/O devices.
+MiniCPU-S : Minimal CPU for CPLDs Using SPI Memory/IO and a Serial ALU
 =======================

 Copyright (C) 2012, Michael A. Morris <morrisma@mchsi.com>.